Click on a name to read full bio

 Stuart Dempster, MA, a self-described Sound Gatherer, is a trombonist, composer, didjeriduist, and Professor Emeritus at University of Washington.

-Silvia Nakkach, MA, MMT, is the coordinator of CIIS Public Programs’ Sound, Voice, and Music Healing Certificate program.
+Silvia Nakkach, MA, MMT, is a Grammy-nominated musician and the coordinator/lead instructor of CIIS Public Programs & Performances Sound, Voice, and Music Healing certificate program.

 Vernon Bush is a singer, composer, musical director, and educator.
 He is also a member of the highly imaginative a cappella group SoVoSo.